dacav/distsys/README.markdown

     +   As failure is a stochastic event, the behavior is dictated by the random generator.
 In _Erlang_, however, there's one PRNG is per-process, thus each process is forced to initialize the random generator in order to properly use this abstraction.
+This is now automatically achieved during startup of peers.

 ## Faulty processes